nejrariizviic/Redesign-of-the-University-Information-System/README.md

 The project follows a structured development methodology that includes:

-- **Analysis of roles and tasks at the university
+- Analysis of roles and tasks at the university

-- **Business process analysis to identify inefficiencies
+- Business process analysis to identify inefficiencies

-- **Market research and comparative analysis of similar information systems
+- Market research and comparative analysis of similar information systems

-- **Definition of functional requirements based on user needs
+- Definition of functional requirements based on user needs

-- **UI/UX Design & Prototyping in Figma
+- UI/UX Design & Prototyping in Figma

-- **User testing & evaluation to refine interactions
+- User testing & evaluation to refine interactions

-- **Surveying selected university roles to understand which functionalities are important to them, which they found easy and useful, and which they would like to see improved.
+- Surveying selected university roles to understand which functionalities are important to them, which they found easy and useful, and which they would like to see improved.

 ### 🎯 Surveyed Roles

 To gain insight into user needs and expectations, selected university roles participated in the survey and feedback process:

-- **Students
+- Students

-- **Professors
+- Professors

-- **Student Services
+- Student Services

-- **Prorector for Scientific Research and Innovation
+- Prorector for Scientific Research and Innovation

-- **Financial Specialist
+- Financial Specialist

-- **Library Staff
+- Library Staff

 ### 📌 Key Features of the Redesigned System

-- **Optimized administrative & academic workflows
+- Optimized administrative & academic workflows

-- **Enhanced communication and collaboration
+- Enhanced communication and collaboration

-- **Improved financial management and budget tracking
+- Improved financial management and budget tracking

-- **Better research project management
+- Better research project management

-- **Advanced student performance tracking
+- Advanced student performance tracking

-- **Integrated digital student services
+- Integrated digital student services

-- **Higher system scalability and flexibility
+- Higher system scalability and flexibility

-- **Reduced administrative costs & improved transparency
+- Reduced administrative costs & improved transparency

 ### 🛠 UX Testing & Evaluation

 To ensure a seamless user experience, various UI/UX testing methods were conducted:

-- **Prototype usability testing
+- Prototype usability testing

-- **Interaction consistency testing
+- Interaction consistency testing

-- **Accessibility testing
+- Accessibility testing

-- **Micro-interaction and workflow evaluations
+- Micro-interaction and workflow evaluations

 ### 📂 Project Assets

--**🔗 Figma Prototype – View the full interactive design
+-🔗 Figma Prototype – View the full interactive design

-- **📄 Project Documentation – Detailed project description
+- 📄 Project Documentation – Detailed project description

-- **🖼️ Screenshots & UI Previews – Visual references from the design process
+- 🖼️ Screenshots & UI Previews – Visual references from the design process

 ### 🚀 Future Improvements